REsolved Spectroscopy Of a Local VolumE

 Goals and Progress

 The high-resolution spectroscopy phase of the survey is underway, with some observing modes still under development.
-We have prioritized spectroscopic observations in the two regions where our HI and redshift database completion efforts are most advanced, which will facilitate an Early Science data release currently targeted for late 2013.
-Short-term science goals of RESOLVE aim to address key challenges to make key long-term goals possible.
+We have prioritized spectroscopic observations in the two regions where our HI and redshift database completion efforts are most advanced, which will facilitate an Early Science data release currently targeted for early 2016.
+Photometry and environment metrics for ECO and RESOLVE are already available; see "data" page.
+The short-term science goals of RESOLVE aim to address key challenges to make our long-term goals possible.
 For example:

 • Recovering galaxies that meet our survey criteria but originally had either omitted or mismeasured SDSS redshifts -- crucial for robust, complete characterization of environments and mass functions as well as merger and interaction rates

 • Developing direct and indirect estimators of galaxy molecular and atomic gas content -- key to constructing a complete detectable gas inventory and thus understanding undetectable gas phases

 • Establishing empirical best practices for assigning single velocity measures to S0 galaxies as mixed rotation+dispersion systems -- essential for studies of the velocity function (or dynamical mass function)

 • Constructing a larger "context survey" encompassing RESOLVE with homogeneous environment metrics and stellar/gas mass measurements -- important for analysis of cosmic variance in large-scale structure (see ECO page).